State Theatre (Sydney)

-The State Theatre is a heritage-listed theatre, located at 47-51 Market Street, in the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
-The theatre was designed by Henry Eli White with assistance from John Eberson and built between 1926 to 1929.
+The State Theatre is a 2,034 seat heritage listed theatre located at 47–51 Market Street, in the Sydney central business district in the City of Sydney local government area of New South Wales, Australia.
+The theatre was designed by Henry Eli White with assistance from John Eberson and built between 1926 and 1929.
 It hosts film screenings, live theatre and musical performances, and since 1974 it has been the home of the annual Sydney Film Festival.
 It is also known as State Building and Wurlitzer Organ.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

+The State Theatre is a tiered and raked theatre with a proscenium arch and a maximum seating capacity of 2034 seats.
+The seating is arranged with 828 seats in the Stalls at stage level, 426 in the Mezzanine Lounge and 780 seats in the Dress Circle (upper most level).